Whelpley/gethuman-chatbot/README.md

     npm start
     ```

-### Local Usage
+### Local Usage Guide

 ???

-### Deployment

-The code must first be deployed to a local server in order to interact with the platforms.

-1. Get a server running at provider of your choice
-2. Change the Webhooks in ____ to _____
-3. Change the following URL's in code
-4. Deploy code
-4. ???

 ### Creating a New Facebook Messenger Bot

-To create your own bot, follow [this guide](https://github.com/jw84/messenger-bot-tutorial) , using the steps in the "Setup the Facebook App" section, replacing the New Page callback url with the URL of your deployed server, followed by _____
+To create your own bot, follow [this guide](https://github.com/jw84/messenger-bot-tutorial) , using the steps in the "Setup the Facebook App" section, with the following changes:

+1. Replace the New Page callback url with the URL of your deployed server, followed by "/messenger"
+2. Match the Verify Token to the "FACEBOOK_VERIFY_TOKEN" environment variable that you have set in your code.
+(Note that the "env.js" file is not included with this code for security reasons; you will need to add it yourself.
+Keep it secret - don't show it publicly!)
+3. Save the Page Access Token to the "FB_PAGE_ACCESS_TOKEN" environment variable.
+3.

 ### Creating a New Slack Bot

-Follow [Slack's documentation](https://api.slack.com/slash-commands) to create your own custom command, with the following notes:
+Please refer to [Slack's documentation](https://api.slack.com/slash-commands) for details on creating your own custom command.
+When you're ready, visit the [Custom Integrations page](https://api.slack.com/custom-integrations) and follow the process, with the following notes:

-1. /Command name match - in Slack, in Code
-2. Webhook URL match
-3. ???
+1. When selecting Integration Settings, choose the URL of your deployed server, followed by "/slack"
+2. Create your Incoming Webhook to receive messages from the bot; in the setting page for that webhook, find the Webhook URL field.
+Set this to your
+3. Set your environment variables in a secure location.
+(How???) .
+Do not upload unsecured tokens to a public code repository.

 ## Running the tests

-(Testing framework is set up, but tests are currently incomplete.)

 To run the unit tests, run from the home directory:

 ```
 npm test
 ```

+(Testing framework is set up, but tests are currently incomplete.)

 ## Built With